-Course Number and Name: AGT 1354 Remote Sensing

 Description: This course provides an overview of remote sensing technologies for agricultural operations.
 The course will emphasize basic concepts and satellite-based, airborne, and ground-based sensing methods.
 Digital image interpretation and analysis will be a major component.
 The student will understand how remote sensing is used with spatial information and variable-rate technologies for precision agriculture management.